blog Oracle blog in Spanish

 Oracle has introduced a new, much faster and more interactive Error Portal.
-In this document we show you how to configure it so that it can be used with the intelligent search function of the main browsers, such as Chrome.
-That is, with this configuration you will have a mechanism where by typing a predefined shortcut (usually error related) and the Oracle error number directly in the browser URL field, Oracle will search directly in the Oracle Error Portal documentation.
+In this document, we show you how to configure it so that it can be used with the smart search function of major browsers, such as Chrome.
+In other words, with this configuration, you will have a mechanism where, by typing a predefined shortcut (usually related to an error) and the Oracle error number directly into the browser's URL field, Oracle will search directly in the Oracle error portal documentation.

-In case you do not configure this option, you can always access the portal directly through this URL: https://docs.oracle.com/en/error-help/db/
+If you do not configure this option, you can always access the portal directly via this URL: https://docs.oracle.com/en/error-help/db/

 By default the error of the current version will appear, at this point 23c, but the error message is maintained as it appeared in the previous compatible versions.

-Oracle Maintains the error as shown in previous supported versions
+Oracle Maintains the error as shown in previous versions that are compatible

 SMART CONFIGURATION OF THE ORACLE ERROR PORTAL IN BROWSERS